 The Sacrament of Baptism is the first step in a lifelong journey of love and commitment.
 In baptism, Jesus embraces us in love, removes sin and makes us a member of his holy people.

-The baptism of children is celebrated the first Sunday of every month at 12:00 pm.
-An introductory meeting for parents and godparents is held the preceding Friday in the Chapel at 7:00.
+The baptism of children is celebrated the first Sunday of the month at 12:00 pm.
+An introductory meeting for parents is held the Friday before the baptism in the Chapel at 5:30pm.

 Adults seeking baptism are prepared for baptism in the Rite for the Christian Initiation of Adults (RCIA).
 For information, please call the rectory 532-2850.